Yukon Information and Privacy Commissioner

 - Is the Information and Privacy Commissioner part of government?

 In Yukon, the IPC is the same person as the Ombudsman and the Public Interest Disclosure Commissioner.
-For more information about these roles, our website at: http://www.ombudsman.yk.ca.
+Click on each role for more information.

 - the sections of the ATIPP Act that will be considered,